Do-PFN: In-Context Learning for Causal Effect Estimation: Discussion

-\paragraph{Trust and interpretability} Our theoretical results in Proposition \ref{th:kld_minimization} combined with Do-PFN's strong empirical performance on diverse causal setting, imply that Do-PFN is a highly effective approach for performing causal inference.
-It is therefore possible that Do-PFN follows the traditional approach to causal reasoning by, first, discovering the causal structure of a problem which allows, in a second step, to carry out the appropriate adjustment.
-Future work in mechanistic interpretability of Do-PFN would help verify its inner workings as well as provide an improved sense of transparency and trust.

-\paragraph{Extensions to further causal tasks} Many configurations and types of causal challenges were necessarily not addressed in this initial work.
+Third, many configurations and types of causal challenges were necessarily not addressed in this initial work.
 These include, for instance, a broader array of intervention types beyond binary interventions and counterfactuals, non-i.i.d.\ input data, and various observational data characteristics or modalities not explicitly part of our current experimental scope.
 Incorporating them into our data-generating prior can give us a completely new handle on some of these hard problems.

 To conclude, the key contribution of Do-PFN is a novel methodology for causal effect estimation.
 We are optimistic about its prospects to become part of the standard ML toolkit, thus helping to give causal effect estimation the broad accessibility that its real-world relevance deserves.